Here is your complete DIY travel guide to Binanga Falls and Payogpog Falls in Shilan, La Trinidad, Benguet.

 After working in the bustling city of Manila for some months, I decided to spend some days visiting the tourist spots in La Trinidad town.
 I wanted to experience and see something different so this time, I chased the off-beaten Binanga Falls and Payogpog Falls.

 I was with two fellow adventurers and we were all in swelling eagerness to explore these two waterfalls.
 Initially, we did not expect that there would be such hidden eco-wonders within La Trinidad.
+All we knew then were the famed strawberry farms and its hiking destinations such as Mt Yangbew and Mt Kalugong.

 How to Get to Binanga Falls, Payogpog Falls